microsoft/win32-app-isolation/docs/packaging/msix-packaging-tool.md

 ## MSIX -> Isolated Win32

-1. Select the far right option "Application Pacakge" and browse to the .msix file and click the "Open package" button.
+1. Select the far right option "Package editor" and browse to the .msix file and click the "Open package" button.

     ![image](images/01-packaging-main-menu.png)